Skip to content

 The Eurasian golden oriole is a beautiful bird belonging to the Old World oriole family of passerine birds that breed in temperate climates of the Northern Hemisphere.

-It migrates from Europe and Palearctic during summer season, and spends its winter months in central and southern Africa.
+It migrates from Europe and the Palearctic during the summer season and spends its winter months in central and southern Africa.

-These birds have an impressive range with large populations which appear to be stable or increasing across much of their range due to conservation efforts.
+These birds have an impressive range with large populations that appear stable or increasing across much of their range due to conservation efforts.

-They are mostly found near forests, woodlands, riverbanks and meadows where they feed on fruits as well as insects such as caterpillars, beetles, grasshoppers etc.
+They are mostly found near forests, woodlands, riverbanks and meadows, where they feed on fruits and insects such as caterpillars, beetles, grasshoppers, etc.

 All in all these stunningly colourful creatures add vibrancy to our environment.